+Target % Actual %

-Volume of Audits 2023/24
+Volume of Audits 2023/24 4% 24%

-Target %

-Actual %

-Accuracy - July 2023
+Accuracy - December 2023 95% 81%

-Accuracy - 2023/24
+Accuracy - 2023/24 95% 88%

-Comment:- The Service continues to analyse errors and action trends/patterns by providing additional guidance/training where needed..
-Accuracy is below target, but improved from the last report when it was 85%.
-Targeted training takes place following errors being identified and a detailed training matrix is being developed as more capacity for training activity emerges as the processing times recover.
+Comment:- The Service continues to analyse errors and action trends/patterns by providing additional guidance/training where needed.
+Accuracy is below target, and is recognised as a key priority for sustained improvement, targeted training takes place following errors being identified and a detailed training matrix is being developed as more capacity for training activity emerges as the processing times recover.